rohitroyrr8/tollroad-chain/readme.md

 You should read this whole page before attacking the problem, including the part about Docker and your working copy.

 The exercise is divided into 4 parts that you should take in order.
-The 4 parts of the exercise are disclosed bit by bit, and here is the 1st part.
+The 4 parts of the exercise are disclosed bit by bit, and here are the 1st and 2nd parts.
 The 4 parts are for the same project, this project.

 This is the beginning of a larger project dedicated to the future payments of [toll roads](https://en.wikipedia.org/wiki/Toll_road).
 The project, built with Ignite 0.22.1 and CosmJS 0.28.13, is far from complete.